systemcarl/weblog/articles/devlogs/blank/ci-cd.md

     [the simple CLI I had created].
 But since this is a project to explore CI/CD practices, I wanted to implement some form of automated triggering.
-In an ideal system, any change to the application source code should
+This was to create an ideal system,
-    automatically deliver itself to production without requiring any manual intervention.
+    in which any change to the application source code automatically delivers itself to production without requiring any manual intervention.
-And having a more centralized CI/CD environment (instead of just running scripts
+Also, having a more centralized CI/CD environment (instead of just running scripts
     locally) provides a way to monitor and manage deployments at scale.

 Since [GitHub] is by far the most popular code hosting platform,